hoshomoh/CSVUtils/README.md

 ### Todo's

- - Make the CsvConverter data be an instance of CsvValidator data
+ - Make the CsvConverter data paramter be an instance of CsvValidator data
  - Make converter extensible, so that user can pass there own validation rule
  - For rules that expect value, put in check that values are passed else throw error
  - Add	options	to	sort/group/filter the data before writing the data.